rachellesg/secretlab/README.md

 Subsequently, after conducting more research, I found that Zustand offers a Persist middleware, which facilitates the storage of state.
 This middleware allows for the persistence of the Cart state across page refreshes and resolves the problem I encountered earlier.

+#### Handle traffic

+I changed the data fetching from client side to server side to improve load times.
+I also updated the images to using `next/image` component as it comes with automatic image optimization.

 ---

 ## Technologies Used